As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 Online-Therapy.com is a science based (CBT) therapy platform online

 Online-Therapy.com opened its doors in June 2009.
-As I explore in my full length Online-Therapy.com review, it is a bit different than a traditional online therapy service in that they created a science-based therapy platform which pairs proven cognitive behavioral therapy (CBT) with live chat therapy sessions.
+As I explore in my full length Online-Therapy.com review, it is a bit different than a traditional online therapy service in that they created a science-based cognitive behavioral therapy (CBT) program which pairs proven CBT techniques with live chat therapy sessions.

 Cognitive Behavioral Therapy is one of the most commonly used psychotherapeutic approaches for treating mental health problems.
 With Online-Therapy.com, they custom tailor a program for you to follow with your specific needs in mind.